-Oil is too expensive?
+Is oil too expensive?
 No problem.
-Professor Yuanhui Zhang, a biologist at UrbanaChampaign University in Illinois, found the alternative energy: pig manure.
+Professor Yuanhui Zhang, a biologist at UrbanaChampaign University in Illinois, has found the alternative energy: pig manure.
 The micro-reactor he developed transforms the effluents into crude oil.

-Under the action of heat and pressure, he found a way to break the long carbon chains of the slurry to obtain a liquid fuel, water and methane.
-The substance obtained is chemically close to crude oil with a higher content of sulfur and nitrogen.
-Its calorific value is around 85% that of petroleum.
+Under the action of heat and pressure, he found a way to break the long carbon chains of the slurry to obtain liquid fuel, water and methane.
+The resulting substance is chemically close to crude oil with a higher content of sulfur and nitrogen.
+Its calorific value is about 85% of that of oil.
 It can be refined to make fuel oil, inks or plastics.
 It can also be used to generate electricity.

 No need for catalysis.
 No need to pre-dry the slurry.
-But this simple procedure currently only transforms two liters of slurry at a time to obtain in fifteen minutes a quarter of a liter of fuel.
+But this simple process only allows for the moment to transform two liters of slurry at a time to obtain a quarter of a liter of fuel in about fifteen minutes.
 Still, it is promising.
-According to Y. Zhang, a pork butcher can produce 75 to 80 liters of crude oil during its lifetime.
-A farm of 10 pigs would therefore produce around 000 barrels / year.
-At € 4760 a barrel ($ 36), this
+According to Y. Zhang, a pork butcher can produce 75 to 80 liters of crude oil in its lifetime.
+A farm of 10 pigs would therefore make about 000 barrels / year.
+At € 4760 per barrel ($ 36), this

-would be an additional income of 12 to 18 € per pig (10% per head).
-The invention, which uses up to 70% of the dry matter of slurry, while reducing oxygen consumption and odors, could solve the problem of reprocessing the effluents generated by livestock farming.
-It especially has a role to play as an alternative energy to petroleum.
+would be an income supplement of 12 to 18 € per pig (10% per head).
+The invention, which uses up to 70% of the dry matter of slurry, while reducing oxygen consumption and odors, could solve the problem of reprocessing effluents generated by livestock.
+It has a role to play above all. as an alternative energy to oil.

-Using the reactor on half of the farms would reduce American oil imports by 1,8 billion euros per year.
+Using the reactor on half of the operations would cut US oil imports by 1,8 billion euros per year.

-This did not arouse any enthusiasm on the part of American oil tankers.
+This did not arouse any enthusiasm on the part of the American oil companies.

-The idea of transforming organic matter into fuel is not new.
-The first research dates from the 70s.
-The experiment had been attempted with plant waste, and abandoned due to the cost of the process and the fall in the price of oil.
-At around 40 € per barrel,
+The idea of turning organic matter into fuel is not new.
+The first research dates back to the 70s.
+The experiment had been tried with plant waste, and abandoned due to the cost of the process and the drop in the price of oil.
+At nearly 40 € per barrel,

 the interest seems obvious again.
-The system could be adapted for poultry droppings, cow dung or even human excrement.
+The system could be adapted for poultry droppings, cow dung or even human droppings.